bikesalive

 Get those scissors out!

 Help promote next Monday’s one-hour Springtime go-slow at Kings Cross.
-(For more details of the event, see the last posting – below, or at http://bikesalive.wordpress.com/2012/03/19/some-variety.)
+(For more details of the event, see the last posting – below, or at https://bikesalive.wordpress.com/2012/03/19/some-variety.)

 One way you can promote it is by printing copies of the sheet of flyers you’ll find here, cutting them up, and giving them to everyone you know who prefers to move round London peacefully, safely, and unpollutingly.
 See you there at 6pm sharp on Monday!